 At this point, it is worthwhile to reflect upon the relationship between the ride and the issue of brain cancer.
 Basically the support that the ride generates will assist in alleviating the impact of this disease upon society – a disease that has no known cure.

 Australian Institute of Health statistics indicate that the disease’s impact is massive as:- Brain cancers are the leading cause of cancer deaths in children 0-14 years of age Brain cancers are the leading cause of deaths in people 0-39 years of age Brain cancers are the leading cause of cancer deaths in males 0-44 years of age Brain cancers are the second leading cause of cancer deaths in females 0-44 years of age

 Following from the above, there is truth in the suggestion that it has the greatest impact on society of all the cancers.
 However, in the past 30 years, there have been no significant breakthroughs in brain cancer research.

-Funds raised from the ride are directed towards supporting the Cure Brain Cancer Foundation’s collaborative efforts in developing effective treatments.
-The immediate goal is to increase five-year survival to 50% within 10 years.
+Funds raised from the ride are directed towards supporting collaborative efforts in developing effective treatments.
+The immediate goal is to increase five-year survival to 50% over a decade.

 Collectively the rides have contributed over $100,000 to that cause so far.